Image Handling

 NameError: name 'img_col' is not defined

-Now we can visualise the three colour channels individually by slicing the Numpy array.
+We can then visualise the three colour channels individually by slicing the NumPy array comprising our image.
 The stack with index 0 corresponds to ‘red’, index 1 corresponds to ‘green’ and index 2 corresponds to ‘blue’:

 OUTPUT